sail1972/loopback-example-database/README.md

     });
 ```

-As you have seen, the MySQL connector for LoopBack enables applications to work with data in MySQL databases.
+As you have seen, the PostgreSQL connector for LoopBack enables applications to work with data in PostgreSQL databases.
 It can be new data generated by mobile devices that need to be persisted, or existing data that need to be shared
 between mobile clients and other backend applications.
 No matter where you start, LoopBack makes it easy to handle
-your data with MySQL.
-It’s great to have MySQL in the Loop!
+your data with PostgreSQL.
+It’s great to have PostgreSQL in the Loop!